-Lionel Messi to marry childhood sweetheart
+Lionel Messi marries childhood sweetheart

 "But that makes me happy, that he's approached the city and that they are holding it here "

-The wedding venue is located in 'Las Flores' district, one of the most dangerous areas of the city and somewhere 'La Banda de los Monos' -- one of the country's most famous narcos groups -- have great influence.
+The wedding venue is in 'Las Flores' district, one of the most dangerous areas of the city and somewhere 'La Banda de los Monos' -- one of the country's most famous narcos groups -- have great influence.

 The guests will be watched over by 350 members of "various forces of provincial and federal security," according to the Secretary of Public Security.

-More than 150 journalists are also expected to cover the event, which will take place at 7pm local time.
+More than 150 journalists covered the event, which took place at 7 p.m. local time.

 The wedding caps quite the week for the world's two best footballers, after Cristiano Ronaldo announced he had become a father to twins.